VaniOFX/DQN-divergence/blog_post.md

 {% endcapture %}
 {% include figure.html src=newpath caption=caption %}

 The DQN authors improve on DQN in their [2015 paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf), introducing additional techniques to stabilize the learning process.
 In this post, we take a look at the two key innovations of DQN, **memory replay** and **target networks**.
 We run our own experiments, investigating to what degree each of these techniques helps avoid **divergence** in the learning process.
 When divergence occurs, the quality of the learned strategy has a high chance of being destroyed, which we want to avoid.
-Studying the conditions of divergence also allows us to get a better insight into the learning dynamics of Q-learning with neural network function approximation.
+Studying the conditions of divergence also allows us to get a better insight into the learning dynamics of $$Q$$-learning with neural network function approximation.

 The rest of this post is outlined as follows:
-- We first develop a little bit of the **background**, briefly going into RL, Q-Learning, function approximation with neural networks, and the DQN algorithm.
+- We first develop a little bit of the **background**, briefly going into RL, $$Q$$-learning, function approximation with neural networks, and the DQN algorithm.
 - We then give a definition of **divergence**, which we use in our experiments.
 - We describe the **experimental setup**,
 - after which we **discuss** the results.